Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any compact Lie group: Introduction

-The significance of quantifying symmetry breaking is not limited to the study of the dynamics of symmetric systems, but it also extends to the investigation of quantum reference frames.
+The significance of quantifying symmetry breaking also extends to the investigation of quantum reference frames.
 Any physical operation is fundamentally defined relative to a reference structure, such as a time origin or a Cartesian frame.
 If such a structure is absent or misaligned, operations cannot, in general, be perfectly implemented.
 This effective lack of reference gives rise to superselection rules~\cite{bartlett_reference_2007}, which restrict the set of feasible operations.
 A symmetry-breaking quantum state therefore serves as a valuable resource for overcoming these restrictions.
 For example, a state that is not invariant under time translation can serve as a quantum clock, specifying the time origin.
 Similarly, a state that is not invariant under spatial rotations can function as a quantum gyroscope, defining the orientation of a Cartesian frame.
 Building on this perspective, the RTA has in fact been developed as a theory of quantum reference frames in earlier works~\cite{bartlett_reference_2007,gour_resource_2008,gour_measuring_2009}.

 When symmetry breaking is regarded as a resource for correcting misalignment, the ability to manipulate such resources becomes essential.
 In particular, efficient communication requires systematic conversions of these resources.
 For instance, when quantum communication channels are limited, it is essential to convert existing resources into high-quality states, thereby maximizing the reference-frame information transmitted per channel use.
 Conversely, if the supply of symmetry-breaking resources is restricted but the goal is to distribute them among many parties, the priority shifts to producing as many resource states as possible, even at the expense of their individual quality.
 The conversion theory within the RTA directly applies to such scenarios, providing explicit protocols for optimal conversions.
 As a demonstration, we show that the conversion theory enables a systematic definition of standardized reference states for continuous symmetries associated with semisimple compact Lie groups.